Files

 Smallworld 4 Examples

 There are differences in the way that FME creates the multiple geometry features for the Smallworld 5 writer, compared to Smallworld 4.
 It's quite a lot easier in Smallworld 5.
 The example below shows how to accomplish this for Smallworld 4.
-The Smallworld 5 writer still support this old approach, so if you have existing workspaces, they will be compatible with Smallworld 5 and should run without any need to change them.
+The Smallworld 5 writer still supports this old approach, so if you have existing workspaces, they will be compatible with Smallworld 5 and should run without any need to change them.